The importance of positive self-esteem for kids

 Many kids have trouble building and maintaining positive self-esteem, for lots of reasons.
 One common reason is when kids struggle in school.

 If kids experience failure in school, they probably don’t get a lot of positive feedback from adults or their classmates.
-The feedback they do get is often negative because they’re constantly hearing about the things they didn’t do well.
+The feedback they do get is often negative.
+They’re constantly hearing about the things they didn’t do well.

 In some cases, they might get positive feedback that’s not sincere.
 This can make them mistrust the adults who are supposed to be helping them.
 Or they might become wary of the kids who are supposed to be their “friends.”